Tarsiciosh/EssentialFeed/NOTES.md

 - again a violation of the interface segregation priciple (we could repeat the same of extension with empty methods)
 - but there is a better solution to do this intead of using protocol composition into one type
 - compose them into a type that hold three types one for each implementation
-- a type that has three instances of these protocols
+- a type that has three instances each one conforming to each protocol
+- this can be achieve using a tuple:
 - public typealias CellController = (dataSource: UITableViewDataSource, delegate: UITab..?, dataSourcePrefetching: ..?)
 - fix issues .dataSource ds (rename - the shortes the scope the shortest the name can be)
 - .delegate dl, dataSourcePrefetching dsp
 - we cannot implement a tuple - instead conform to the protocol we care about (delete the not used method)
 - FeedImageCellController: UITableViewDataSource, ..., ...
+- ImageCommentCellController: UITableViewDataSource
 - BE in FeedViewAdapter return the tuple CellController(view, view, view) (EssentialApp) TS
 - (EssentialFeediOS) BE
 - in ImageCommentsSnapshotTests: